Orphism: Relationship to Pythagoreanism

+Orphic literature

+A number of Greek religious poems in hexameters were attributed to Orpheus, though only a few such works are extant.
+Lost Orphic poems, which may date back as far as the sixth century BC, survive only in papyrus fragments or in quotations.

 Theogonies

-The Orphic theogonies are genealogical works similar to the Theogony of Hesiod, but the details are different.
-The theogonies are symbolically similar to Near Eastern models.
+The Orphic theogonies are works which present accounts of the origin of the gods, much like the Theogony of Hesiod.
+These theogonies are symbolically similar to Near Eastern models.

 The main story has it that Zagreus, Dionysus' previous incarnation, is the son of Zeus and Persephone.
 Zeus names the child as his successor, which angers his wife Hera.
 She instigates the Titans to murder the child.
 Zagreus is then tricked with a mirror and children's toys by the Titans, who shred him to pieces and consume him.
 Athena saves the heart and tells Zeus of the crime, who in turn hurls a thunderbolt on the Titans.
 The resulting soot, from which sinful mankind is born, contains the bodies of the Titans and Zagreus.
 The soul of man (the Dionysus part) is therefore divine, but the body (the Titan part) holds the soul in bondage.
 Thus, it was declared that the soul returns to a host ten times, bound to the wheel of rebirth.
 Following the punishment, the dismembered limbs of Zagreus were cautiously collected by Apollo who buried them in his sacred land Delphi.
-In later centuries, these versions underwent a development where Apollo's act of burying became responsible for the reincarnation of Dionysus, thus giving Apollo the title Dionysiodotes (bestower of Dionysus).
-Apollo plays an important part in the dismemberment myth because he represents the reverting of Encosmic Soul back towards unification.

 There are two Orphic stories of the rebirth of Dionysus: in one it is the heart of Dionysus that is implanted into the thigh of Zeus; in the other Zeus has impregnated the mortal woman Semele, resulting in Dionysus's literal rebirth.
 Many of these details differ from accounts in the classical authors.
 Damascius says that Apollo "gathers him (Dionysus) together and brings him back up".